 A slush fund refers to a pool of money set aside for discretionary spending, often without clear accountability or oversight.
 It's typically used for various purposes, such as illicit activities, or personal expenses, and may lack transparency in its usage.
 Slush funds are like hidden pots of money that people use secretly.
 These funds make us curious about whether they're legal or right.
-In this introduction, we are going to discover what are slush fund accounts, how they operate, where they come from, and why they matter.
+In this introduction, we are going to discover what slush fund accounts are, how they operate, where they come from, and why they matter.

 What is a slush fund?